Why Merging Physical Spaces and Digital Tech is a Winning Strategy

-This tech can also help direct visitors and employees, providing a more user-friendly experience.
-With the help of location services, users can navigate from one conference room to another, locate restrooms, cafeterias or even on-campus transport stops.
-Better yet, location technologies can help visitors find a parking spot or check-in as soon as they are on property — eliminating lengthy check-in procedures and get to where they need to be with turn-by-turn directions.
+Smart campus apps with location services can also help direct visitors and employees across large venues in an effort to provide a more user-friendly experience such as navigating from one conference room to another, locating restrooms, cafeterias or even on-campus transport stops.
+Better yet, location-aware workplace apps can help visitors find a parking spot or check-in as soon as they are on property — eliminating lengthy check-in procedures and get to where they need to be with turn-by-turn directions.

 IoT Has Arrived

 The Internet of Things is both popular and convenient.
 This type of technology has become so rampant, there are only a handful of devices left that do not have a connected, Internet-enabled version.

 McKinsey predicts that the IoT market will be worth $581B for ICT-based spending alone by 2020, and it will grow at a Compound Annual Growth Rate (CAGR) between 7 and 15%.
 Meanwhile, the Industrial Internet of Things (IIoT) market is predicted to reach $123B in 2021, attaining a CAGR of 7.3% through 2020.
 And now we’re seeing this trickle into other places like our homes, transportation centers, entertainment venues, and even our workplace.